- Home

 What is Abstraction in AI?

-Abstraction in AI simplifies complexity by focusing on essential features and hiding irrelevant details.
+Abstraction in AI simplifies complexity by focusing on essential features and hiding irrelevant details, aiming to replicate aspects of human intelligence and the decision-making processes of human beings.
 This technique helps AI mimic human-like perception, knowledge representation, reasoning, and learning.
 It’s widely used in problem-solving, theorem proving, spatial and temporal reasoning, and machine learning development.

 Key Components of Abstraction in AI